mhvue/mastermindGame/README.md

 # Mastermind Game
 Hello!
 Welcome to my version of Mastermind.
 Haven't played Mastermind before?
-Here's a https://en.wikipedia.org/wiki/Mastermind_(board_game) to explain the game.
+Here's a [link] (https://en.wikipedia.org/wiki/Mastermind_(board_game)) to explain the game.
 My version involves guessing combination of 4 numbers.

 When I build something, I often put myself in the user's shoes and try to build something that is easy to use.
 I am only one person and the next person who plays with what I build, may not agree with me.
 Often, I have friends or family test what I build for feedback so I can improve.